Who is Tree on the Masked Singer?

 Is Tree David Beckham?

 Some followers are sure that David Beckham is the musical tree.
-The footballer performed for England, Manchester United, Actual Madrid and US crew LA Galaxy earlier than retiring in 2015.
-He’s now the ambassadorial president of the British Trend Council.
+The footballer performed for England, Manchester United, Actual Madrid and US workforce LA Galaxy earlier than retiring in 2015.
+He’s now the ambassadorial president of the British Vogue Council.

 Many agree with Davina McCall that Tree is Beckham, nevertheless some Twitter customers are sceptical that he would seem on the present given his megastar standing.